mrudultora/Colorpicker/README.md

 # <div align="center">Colorpicker Library for Android</div>
 <div align="center">Simple, maintained and highly customizable color picker library for Android.
-It is packed, ColorPicker Popup, Colorpicker dialogs and ColorPicker BottomSheet dialogs.
-ColorPicker Popup supports alpha and uses HSV (behind the scene) and allows you set your defaults.
+It is packed with ColorPicker Popup, Colorpicker dialogs and ColorPicker BottomSheet dialogs.
+ColorPicker Popup supports alpha and uses HSV (behind the scene) and allows you to set your defaults.
 It supports Dark Mode and Material Theme and uses AndroidX. 🎨</div>
 <br>
 <div align="center">